sumad200/DPDzero_Task/README.md

 - ### Database Schema

   This project uses PostgreSQL as the database.
-Since this project uses Prisma ORM, it can be easily replaced with any other database supported by Prisma by simply changing the provider in `schema.prisma` file, editing the `DATABASE_URL` environment variable in `docker-compose.yml` with the correct connection string and making other necessary changes.
+As this project uses Prisma ORM, it can be easily replaced with any other database supported by Prisma by simply changing the provider in `schema.prisma` file, editing the `DATABASE_URL` environment variable in `docker-compose.yml` with the correct connection string and making other necessary changes.

   The database schema is as follows: